 Preface

-I have read the same article about how our brightest minds are wasting their talent doing finance, consulting, law, tech, or some other industry at least a dozen times over the past five years.
-Each time, the urgency is more emphatic: the world has never been hotter, democracy has never been so fragile, people have never been so needy, and so on.
+I have read the same article about how our “brightest minds” are wasting their talent doing finance, consulting, law, big tech, or some other industry at least a dozen times over the past five years.
+Each time, the urgency is more emphatic: “The planet is hotter, the strongmen are more confident, and the threat of runaway AI looms larger…[which] demand exceptional minds now.”1

 Two questions are worth asking.

-The second question: are you exhausting your capacity for greatness, or does it just feel that way?
-I think the system is extraordinarily good at making the conventional path feel like it exhausts the entire extent of your living ambition.
-Firms love to mention their internship acceptance rate, where their employees went to school, the awards they’ve won, and so on, which simulates a sense of ambition.
-You can point to the difficulty of breaking in, the intelligent colleagues, the interesting work, which is enough to quiet the part of you that really knows two things: 1) they’re paying you the absolute minimum they can to keep you and 2) the difficulty of getting in is not the same as the significance of what you do once you’re there.
+The second question: are you exhausting your capacity for greatness, or are you being pushed to feel that way?
+I think the recruiting process for the “Bermuda Triangle of Talent” is extraordinarily good at making the conventional path feel like it can exhaust the entire extent of your living ambition.
+Firms love to mention their internship acceptance rate, where their employees went to school, the awards they’ve won, and so on, which simulates a sense of exclusivity that, once you’re inside, probably dissolves into something pretty mundane.5 You can point to the intelligent colleagues, the interesting work, which might be enough to quiet the part of you that knows they’re probably paying you the minimum they can to keep you there.

-Recently, I met with the founder of a private equity firm.
+Recently, I met with the founder of a famous investment firm.
 A few ideas from our conversation that I want to repeat here:

 Risk is like a roommate.
 If you keep an eye on him all day, nothing bad will happen, but you will also be stuck inside all day.
 If you are out living your life, he might burn the place down.
-You need to decide what level of oversight you want over Risk; Your career is the most important investment decision you will make; Look to your peers at Stanford—what are you better at than all of them?
-You need to figure out what you are exceptional at and love doing; You need to get the major trend right—in his case he was lucky, because PE, and the alternative asset space writ large, kept growing; You need to get into the right neighbourhood—maybe you want to go work for OpenAI or Anthropic, because that is where the few thousand people in the world are who can see how AI is developing.
+You need to decide what level of oversight you want over Risk; Your career is the most important investment decision you will make—think carefully about it; Look to your peers at Stanford—what are you better at than all of them?
+You need to figure out what you are exceptional at and love doing; You need to get the major trend right—in his case he was lucky, because the alternative asset space writ large kept growing; You need to get into the right neighbourhood—maybe you want to go work for OpenAI or Anthropic, because that is where the few thousand people in the world who can see how AI is developing are.

-A few things strike me about this.
-First, figuring out what you want your purpose to be should be analytically prior to thinking about what career you want.
-The career you pursue should flow from what you think you have the potential to be the best in the world at and what you are passionate about.
-Instead, often I see what career we pursue flows from what we think is most prestigious.
-Given that your career is the single largest allocation of time and energy, we probably spend less time thinking about it than we should.
+Two things to point out.
+First, figuring out your purpose should be analytically prior to thinking about your career.
+The career you pursue should flow from what you think you have the potential to be the best in the world at and what you love doing.
+Instead, I usually see the career flow from what is thought to be the most prestigious.
+Given that your career is the single largest allocation of time and energy you will make, we probably spend less time thinking about it than we should.
 I am certainly a victim of not dedicating enough serious thought.
 Part of this is manufactured as a consequence of extremely early recruiting cycles that funnel you into preparing and applying because of FOMO and to avoid uncertainity.
-By the time you’ve just settled into college and finished your freshman year, you must immediately make the decision to recruit for IB or not.
-Not much time for thinking.
-Second, the assumption is that the conventional path for twenty-somethings is the safe one.
-There is truth to this: no one will tell you you’re making a mistake working for Goldman or McKinsey.
+By the time you’ve just settled into college and finished your freshman year, you must immediately make the decision to recruit for finance or not.
+Not much time for thinking.6 Second, the assumption is that the conventional path for twenty-somethings is the safe one.
+No one will tell you you’re making a mistake working for a Goldman or a McKinsey.
 But staying inside all day to watch your roommate is its own kind of cost.

-I had a longer conversation with the founder of a successful hedge fund, who gave me some sobering observations.
+I had a longer conversation with the founder of a hedge fund, who gave me two important observations.
 First:

 Many of his friends began a career path that they were not honest with themselves about why they were pursuing it.
 Then they lied to themselves about when they would leave and do what they really wanted.
 Now, nearing the tail end of their careers, they are financially successful but not particularly happy.